ratifire/devrate-service/README.md

 The following accounts have been added for application testing:

 1. **User 1**
-    - Email: john.rate3@tutamail.com
+    - Email: john.rate3@tutamail.com (use https://app.tuta.com/login)
     - Password: Dev1234!!

 2. **User 2**
-    - Email: dev.rate3@proton.me
+    - Email: dev.rate3@proton.me (use https://account.proton.me/login)
     - Password: Dev1234!

 ** These emails and password are also used to log in to the email account.